Rm-fr-y/CanvasLMS-Scraper/README.md

 Enter comma-separated numbers of the people whose replies you want to scrape:
 ```

-Select people by number.
-The script collects every reply those people made across all pages and writes a single clean HTML file for each containing only their posts, with avatars and embedded media.
+Select one person by number.
+The script collects every reply that person made across all pages and writes a single clean HTML file containing only their posts, with avatars, timestamps, and embedded media.

 **Output structure:**